emanueleiacca/Consumer-Wearables-and-Monitoring-Sleep-EDA-and-predictive-modeling-/README.md

 # Wearables Data Analysis and Predictive Modeling

 ## Introduction
-The inspiration for this study comes after opening a debate in the comment section of a [paper](https://via.hypothes.is/https://www.frontiersin.org/journals/physiology/articles/10.3389/fphys.2018.00743/full) regarding the lack of practice into our course of Sport Analytics and and how practice consolidates arguments
+The inspiration for this study comes after opening a debate in the comment section of a [paper](https://via.hypothes.is/https://www.frontiersin.org/journals/physiology/articles/10.3389/fphys.2018.00743/full) regarding the lack of practice into our course of Sport Analytics and and how practice consolidates arguments.

 This project aims to analyze sportswear-related data and build predictive models to understand the relationship between various factors and user activities.
 The analysis utilizes real-world datasets sourced from Kaggle and explores correlations, visualizations, and machine-learning algorithms.

 ### Data Sources: